What are you looking for?

 Why it matters: When every learning experience connects to our mission — developing entrepreneurial thinkers with strong character — education becomes purposeful, coherent, and transformative.

-• icon Embedded AWS Learning Outcomes into curriculum planning templates
+• Embedded AWS Learning Outcomes into curriculum planning templates

-• icon Aligned Pioneer Town and Applied Learning to core mission
+• Aligned Pioneertown and Applied Learning to core mission

-• icon Created assessment rubrics tied to learning outcomes
+• Created assessment rubrics tied to learning outcomes

 2.2 Professional Development Approach